Discover Sri Lanka

-National Geographic Journeys Exclusives: Farm Visit and Local Lunch, Dambulla
+National Geographic Journeys Exclusives: High Tea and Handicrafts, Kandy

-Explore ruins and archaeological sites with local experts, take in a lecture on Ayurvedic medicine by a local practitioner, search out leopards at Wilpattu National Park, enjoy “high tea” at the historic Grand Hotel, help a farming family prepare lunch with local ingredients and flavours
+Explore ruins and archaeological sites with local experts, take in a lecture on elephant conservation, search out leopards at Wilpattu National Park, enjoy a taste of tea at its source , learn about local ingredients and flavours during a cooking demonstration